-Penzance’s charismatic celebration of midsummer runs from 21st-30th June and promises a lively and eclectic mix of things to see and do in Cornwall’s culture-packed far west.
+Penzance’s charismatic celebration of midsummer, which takes place every June, always promises a lively and eclectic mix of things to see and do in Cornwall’s culture-packed far west.

 Taking it’s thematic cue from the town’s plastic-free status, this year’s anticipated event is entitled ‘Golowan Goes Green!’ and has assumed a focus on becoming more sustainable and eco-friendly while raising awareness of today’s pressing environmental concerns.

 Thousands of revellers will flock to the historic market town for the not-to-be-missed festival that incorporates street entertainment with food and drink, art, pop ups, live music, film, dance, crafts and an assortment of activities and awe-inspiring spectacles.

 Imbibe west Cornwall’s artistic landscape by visiting The Exchange for Simon Faithfull’s extraordinary solo show, Fathom; Newlyn Art Gallery for Europe After the Rain, Nina Royle, and Elizabeth Loveday & Ali Corder; Penlee House for Munnings in Cornwall; and Penzance School of Art for objects of vertu: Penwith College’s Annual Exhibition of Art.

 Penlee Park Theatre presents Flying Tales Children’s Theatre Workshop on Saturday 22nd, while The Acorn stages a rib-tickling comedy night with Holcomb, Barratt and Richey.